Pause: A Brand For Our Time

 Demonstrating keen judgement, the client zeroed-in on Pause.
 The name was unexpected yet relevant.
 Pause could be a philosophy, a mandate, and maybe even a movement.
 Enthusiasm was had by all.

 After Pause was vetted by the client’s legal counsel, the naming was complete.
 The next step was to develop a tagline.
 This proved to be more challenging than naming, perhaps because there were more creative possibilities, directions and objectives.

 Upon review, Daniel dismissed anything that sounded old-fashioned or new-agey.
 The most promising taglines were imperatives, especially those that would incite people to, in Daniel’s words, “reclaim now”.
 We talked about the power of owning the moment – being present and mindful – as an effective antidote to stress and worry.
-Then suddenly, I heard myself say, “make now yours”.
+And then I heard my mouth say, “make now yours”.
 It seemed like the words spoke themselves through me.

 Daniel calmly said, “that’s it, that’s the tagline”.

 Writing for the back of the bottle was also needed.
-I recall that Ben wrote the first draft, I wrote the second, and Daniel provided valuable direction and advice for this final version:
+I recall the client wrote the first draft, I wrote the second, and Daniel provided valuable direction and advice for this final version:

 Sometimes the best way to recharge is to unplug.
 How?
 Naturally, with chamomile, lemon balm and wild oats to calm your mind and vitamin B’s and green tea antioxidants to clear your head.